manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 "exact * phrase * * for terms"
 ```

-The phrase operator also supports the `OR` operator inside quotes.
-Each alternative is evaluated positionally, and the expression matches if any option satisfies the phrase constraint.
+You can also use the `OR` operator inside the quotes.
+Each option is checked at the same position, and the phrase matches if any of the options fit that position.
 Examples:

 ```sql
 "( a | b ) c"